vanesterik/fart/README.md

 ## Name

-The name FART is a play on the phrase "financial analysis and real-time trading".
+The name FART is a abbreviation play on the title "Financial Analysis and Real-time Trading".
 It is also the name of a gaseous being who appeared in the episode [Mortynight Run
 ](https://www.imdb.com/title/tt4832254/) of the Rick and Morty series.
-There is a bit of musical part in the episode, which really enjoyed.
+There is a bit of musical part in the episode, which I really enjoyed.

 ## Project Structure